Meresger/text-augmentation-graph-clonal/README.md

 - code/: This directory contains the implementation of the TextAugmentation-CLONALG-AMR method.
 - results/: This directory stores the results obtained from applying the method on the datasets.
 - README.md: This file provides an overview of the repository and the research paper.
--LICENSE: This file contains the licensing information for the repository.
+- LICENSE: This file contains the licensing information for the repository.

 ## Usage
 To utilize the TextAugmentation-CLONALG-AMR method for text augmentation, follow these steps: